Last Updated: 4/19/2022 | April 19th, 2022

 1. Cambie Hostel Seymour

-Cambie Hostel Seymour is located in Gastown, a hip area of Vancouver loaded with bars and restaurants.
-This hostel is pretty basic and small (dorms are two or four beds), and the hostel itself doesn’t have much ambience: expect bare rooms and bathrooms in need of a refresh.
+Cambie Hostel Seymour is located in Downtown Vancouver.
+This hostel is pretty basic and small (dorms are two or four beds), and the hostel itself doesn’t have much ambiance: expect bare rooms and bathrooms in need of a refresh.
 But guests don’t stay here because of the property; they stay because of its prime location and easy access to other destinations in the city and to the airport.
 But there is a common area and a “chill room,” which comes complete with its very own hostel cat.

 If you’re cooking, the kitchen isn’t huge and seating is limited, but the hostel also makes it easy to go out and dine.
 They offer $5 off breakfast at the popular Cambie Bar, a part of the Gastown sister hostel a quick walk down the road (see below).
 Below the hostel is the popular Malone’s Social Lounge & Tap (the reason for the late-night noise) and Chihuahuas Mexican Grill, so you can eat and drink without going far.
 Because of its proximity to the bars, it gets loud at night.
 If you want a lively hostel, stay here.